pedrotchang/homelab/README.md

 ## Next Steps

-Or in other words, a TODO list:
-- [ ] Link my Po
+- [ ] Link my PostgreSQL Database in the data cluster to my TrueNAS Scale.
+- [ ] Have blob storage for my data cluster to create periodic backups.
+- [ ] Add on Immich, CommaFeed, Wallabag, to work with my data cluster, and also backup to blog storage.